-The Company maintains letters of credit throughout the world with various financial institutions that primarily serve as guarantee notes on debt obligations.
-The aggregate outstanding amount of letters of credit at October 31, 2013 was \$3.0 million.
+We maintain letters of credit throughout the world with various financial institutions that primarily serve as guarantee notes on certain debt obligations.
+The aggregate outstanding amount of letters of credit at October 31, 2014 was \$2.9 million.

-Note 5.
+Note 6.
 Income Taxes

-Cooper's effective tax rate (ETR) (provision for income taxes divided by pretax income) for the fiscal year 2013 was 4.9%.
-Our results include the fiscal year 2013 ETR, plus discrete items primarily the loss on divestiture of Aime, the decrease in the United Kingdom's tax rate and the reinstatement of the federal R&D credit.
-The ETR used to record the provision for income taxes for the fiscal year 2012 was 9.7%.
+Cooper's effective tax rate (ETR) (provision for income taxes divided by pretax income) for fiscal year 2014 was 8.3% and fiscal year 2013 was 4.9%.
+The increase in the ETR in fiscal 2014 reflects the inclusion in the fiscal 2013 ETR of several discrete items causing a reduction in that year.
+These items related primarily to the statutory income tax rate reduction in the United Kingdom and the renewal of the R&D tax credit in the United States.
 The ETR is below the United States statutory rate as a majority of our income is earned in foreign jurisdictions with lower tax rates reflecting the shift in the geographic mix of income during recent periods with income earned in foreign jurisdictions increasing as compared to income earned in the United States.
-As a result, the ratio of domestic income to worldwide income, primarily within CooperVision along with CooperSurgical's July 2012 acquisition of Origio, has decreased over recent fiscal periods.
-A reduction in the ratio of domestic income to worldwide income effectively lowers the overall tax rate due to the fact that the tax rates in the majority of foreign jurisdictions where the Company operates are significantly lower than the statutory rate in the United States.
-The completion of the Company's restructuring plan to close a CooperVision manufacturing facility, located in Norfolk, Virginia, with the manufacturing demand subsequently absorbed by our plants in the United Kingdom and Puerto Rico contributed to this change in the geographic mix of income.
-As a result of this restructuring, substantially all of CooperVision's contact lens products are manufactured outside of the United States.
+As a result, the ratio of domestic income to worldwide income has decreased over recent fiscal periods effectively lowering the overall tax rate due to the fact that the tax rates in the majority of foreign jurisdictions where the Company operates are significantly lower than the statutory rate in the United States.